ICERS 2026, 1st - 3rd July 2026, Zagreb, Croatia

-Following the successful and inspiring ICERS Conference held in 2024, we are proud to invite you to join us at the second ICERS Conference in 2026.
+Following the successful and inspiring International Conference of Environmental Remote Sensing and GIS held in 2024, we are proud to invite you to join us at the second ICERS Conference in 2026.
 Having set high standards in knowledge exchange, we will once again bring together a global community of experts, academics, and enthusiasts in July 2026.
 ICERS serves as a unique meeting point for sharing the latest advancements and applied solutions in the fields of remote sensing and GIS, offering fresh perspectives on addressing complex environmental challenges.
 Special emphasis will be placed on geospatial solutions for climate change, sustainable development, and effective resource management.
 We invite you to engage in dynamic discussions shaping the future of our planet, with a particular focus on the transformative power of geospatial data.
 This conference provides an ideal platform for collaboration, strengthening partnerships, and presenting your latest research activities and projects at the global level.
+Announcement and call document.

 Conference topics: